abhineet123/MTF/Config/ReadMe.md

 		Description:
 			Search method, appearance model, state space model and illumination model for the individual patch trackers used by the Grid Tracker;
-				providing 'cv' for grid_sm will run GridTrackerCV that uses OpenCV KLT trackers instead of MTF trackers as patch trackers providing 'pyr' for grid_sm will cause each patch tracker to run on an image pyramid, the settings for which will be taken from the parameters for PyramidalTracker; a time saving measure employed in this case is to construct the image pyramid only once and share it amongst all the patch trackers;
+				providing 'cv' for grid_sm will run GridTrackerCV that uses OpenCV KLT trackers instead of MTF trackers as patch trackers providing 'flow' for grid_sm will run GridTrackerFlow that uses LK Optical flow implementation provided by the AM; currently supported only by SSD and NCC;
+				providing 'pyr' for grid_sm will cause each patch tracker to run on an image pyramid, the settings for which will be taken from the parameters for PyramidalTracker; a time saving measure employed in this case is to construct the image pyramid only once and share it amongst all the patch trackers;